Beaudesert

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Beaudesert has nine active public transport stops, all of which are bus stops.
-These stops are served by one route in total, offering 179 weekly passenger trips combined.
-The accessibility of these services is limited, with residents typically living 5988 meters away from the nearest stop.
+These stops are served by one route in total, facilitating 201 weekly passenger trips.
+Transport accessibility is limited, with residents typically living 5988 meters from the nearest stop.
+Most residents commute outward daily due to Beaudesert's residential nature.
+Cars remain the dominant mode of transport, used by 93% of residents.
+On average, there are 1.6 vehicles per dwelling, higher than the regional average.

 Frequently Asked Questions - Transport